bmeg/grip/README.md

   homePlanet: Tatooine
 ```

-Complex Types are described using data the schema data structers with the final
+Complex Types are described using data the schema data structures with the final
 value element being a string on the data type.
 So an array of strings would be
 coded in JSON as `["String"]`.
 A map of values would be
 `["name" : "String", "values" : [float]]`